V-R-E/Q-Sys-Remote-GPIO-Nano/README.md

   - *Digital Input: **Read Only*** [1,0]
   - *A/D Input: **Read Only*** [0-1023 / 1,0]
   - *Digital Output: **Write Only*** [1,0]
-- Analog Referance Voltage (Voltage use to refence the analog pins against. *Should not excede 5v)
+- Analog Reference Voltage (Voltage use to refence the analog pins against. *Should not exceed 5v)
   - ***Read Only*** [0.00v-5.50v]
 - Device IP (IP Address of The Remote GPIO Nano)
   - ***Read, Write***